Doug Lussenhop

 Doug Lussenhop (born March 8, 1973), known professionally as DJ Douggpound, is an American musician, video editor, and comedian.
-Lussenhop is best known for his weekly appearance as co-host and valued member of "The Holy Trinity" on Office Hours Live.
+Lussenhop is best known for his weekly appearance as co-host of Office Hours Live.
 He is also widely recognized as the editor for Tim and Eric Awesome Show, Great Job!, which prominently features his trademark editing style.
 He edited and acted in many Tim & Eric projects, including Tom Goes to the Mayor, Tim and Eric Nite Live!, and Tim and Eric's Billion Dollar Movie.
 In 2024, Lussenhop supported the Eric Andre Show Live Tour as its opening act.

 Early life

 Doug Lussenhop was born and raised in Darien, Illinois.
 His early work includes collaborating with Eric Fensler in the creation of his G.I.
 Joe PSA parodies.
 Lussenhop attended the College of DuPage and Columbia College Chicago where he studied film.
 After college, Lussenhop and David Dobie founded Heaven Gallery, a small art gallery in Chicago.
-During this time, Lussenhop was a creator of video art, even having his work showcased at MoMA PS1 in New York City.
+During this time, Lussenhop was a creator of video art, and had his work showcased at MoMA PS1 in New York City.

 Lussenhop moved from Chicago to Los Angeles in 2003.
 He met Tim & Eric for the first time in 2004 after answering a Craigslist ad for their production of Tom Goes to the Mayor.